ets-berkeley-edu/caliper-js/README.md

 </head>
 ```

-## Creating and Sending Caliper Messages
+## Creating and sending Caliper messages
-You can use caliper-js to create, serialize and transmit Caliper messages to a target endpoint over HTTP.
+You can use *caliper-js* to create, serialize and transmit Caliper messages to a target endpoint over HTTP.
 The HTTP connection must be secured and encrypted using Transport Layer Security (TLS).
 Below is a snippet of code illustrating the steps required to create an `AssessmentEvent` and transmit it to a target endpoint:

 ```javascript
 // Initialize Caliper sensor